kradmoned/My-Obsidian-Vault/Abdul-rehman/OOAD/OOAD Lecture 6.md

 - You can show your progress through the project.
 - It is  a structured Approach.
 - Have specialized people only for the stage working that stage.
+	- Thus no need to hire those people when doing the other stage.
+- Manage projects with high levels of risk.

 ### The bad
 - Take more time
 - Cant go to previous stage.